 Softmax classifier

-For many classification problem, we categorize an input to one of the many classes.
-For example, we can classify an image to one of the 100 possbile object classes.
-We use softmax classifier to compute K probabilites, one per class for an input image (the combined probabilities remains 1).
+For many classification problems, we categorize an input to one of the many classes.
+For example, we can classify an image to one of the 100 possiblele object classes.
+We use softmax classifier to compute K probabilities, one per class for an input image (the combined probabilities remains 1).

 The network computes K scores per image.
 The probability that an image belongs to the class ii will be.